 Meijendel is an area of coastal dunes stretching from The Hague to Wassenaar, and part of a nature reserve of thick pine woods and still lakes.
 As well as being a great place to ride bikes, kids will be in awe at the beautiful nature reserve’s wildlife – with over 250 species of bird abundant on the North Sea shoreline.
 Be sure to relax with a picnic on the wide beach before you depart.

-This popular pavilion-lined sandy shore is easily the most popular beach in the area – and understandably so.
+This popular pavilion-lined sandy shore is a must-visit when you visit The Hague with kids, as it the most popular beach in the area – and understandably so.
 Whether the kids want to build sandcastles under the sun or you want to explore the underwater world at Sea Life Scheveningen, there’s always plenty to see and do at this seaside resort.

 This gigantic 45-metre pleasure pier reaches out far into the sea, both providing some incredible views and acting as a funhouse for kids.
 Thankfully, adults are also very well catered for too, with street food vendors, terraces and shops all accessible by strolling along the pier’s picturesque promenade.